lab1092/blender-manual_ja/manual/animation/techs/object/path.rst

 The Clamp To Constraint
 =======================

-Another method of keeping objects on a path is to use the :guilabel:`Clamp To` constraint, which implements a more advanced technique.
+Another method of keeping objects on a path is to use the *Clamp To* constraint, which implements a more advanced technique.
 To determine where along the path should lay its owner, its uses the *location of this owner* along a given axis.